-This page of the site provides an introduction to the Medical Training Initiative (MTI) scheme and information about how to apply for the scheme, either as a trainee or an NHS hospital/trust.
+Introduction to the Medical Training Initiative (MTI) scheme and how to apply for the scheme, either as a trainee or an NHS hospital/trust.

 If you’re already taking part in the RCOG’s MTI scheme as a trainee or as an NHS hospital/trust, please visit the MTI resources page.